 Because there are still a couple of factors that are here like battery life, and control of the drone in the air while carrying the payload.

 Related Article: What is the Weight Limit for Drones?

 What happens When a Drone Loses its Payload During a Flight?

-Imagine what would happen to the drone that is carrying a payload of about 50 kg and that payload suddenly brake.
-The payload would certainly fall to the ground and the drone would suddenly lose control and jump up.
+Imagine what would happen to the drone that is carrying a payload of about 50 kg and that payload suddenly breaks.
+The payload would fall to the ground, and the drone would suddenly lose control and jump up.

-We all know the basic law of physics that action is associated with reaction, and this rule applies to a drones also if they loses payload.
-At the moment when drone loses its payload the drone will jump up because the motor speed is high.
-After that, the smart system that is embedded in drone will react and reduce the motor speed immediately.
+We all know the basic law of physics that action is associated with reaction, and this rule applies to a drone also if they loses payload.
+When the drone loses its payload, it will jump up because the motor speed is high.
+After that, the smart system embedded in the drone will react and reduce the motor speed immediately.

-Also, one of the scenarios that is possible is if the payload is attached to the drone via 2 or 3 ropes and one of them breaks off.
-At that point the payload is off-center and the drone will tilt, while in some cases drone will crash if the power is too low.
+Also, one of the possible scenarios is if the payload is attached to the drone via 2 or 3 ropes and one of them breaks off.
+At that point, the payload is off-center, and the drone will tilt, while in some cases drone will crash if the power is too low.

 Be sure to check this drone model: DJI Mini 3 Pro

-It is clear that the need for drones that are capable to move bigger payloads through the air is increasing, together with the requirement for bigger and heavier drones.
-The only thing that creates difficulties in these are the FAA rules that states the weight of your drone must be within the range of 0.55 lbs and 55 lbs (25kg).
+It is clear that the need for drones that are capable of moving bigger payloads through the air is increasing, together with the requirement for bigger and heavier drones.
+The only thing that creates difficulties in these are the FAA rules that state the weight of your drone must be within the range of 0.55 lbs and 55 lbs (25kg).